Starving in Suburbia: Plot

 Hannah then seeks out the real "ButterflyAna", and finds an adult woman who is living with anorexia, hoarding decaying cosmetics and beauty supplies and keeping an old laptop computer with her.
 She has a small house, but it looks filthy and neglected.
-Hannah confronts the woman, telling her that her brother, "HipPopK", has died and asks her to take down the site.
+Hannah confronts the woman, telling her that her brother, "HipPopK", has died and asks her to take down the site, threatening to call the police and have her arrested for the murder of her brother if she does not.
 She argues that his death is not her fault, but eventually apologizes for the loss of Hannah's brother.
 Hannah tells the woman that she hopes she gets better soon and seeks help.
 Afterwards, Hannah continues therapy and is welcomed back to dance class by Ms. Christie, who hugs her.
-She starts a self-esteem inspiration website in honour of Leo's memory, which contains only positive inspirational quotes and no pro-ana content at all.
+She starts a self-esteem inspiration website in honour of Leo's memory, which contains only positive inspirational quotes and no pro-ana content at all, and asks her friends to install content filters on their devices to protect them from being infected with anorexia.